lauchblatt/LessingSentimentEmotionCorpus/README.md

 </ul>
 The paper and corpus was presented at the <a href="http://ceur-ws.org/Vol-2155/">Workshop on Annotation in Digital Humanities (annDH 2018)</a> in Sofia, Bulgaria.
 The annoted text is German.

+In the folder EvaluationResults you find evaluation results for lexicon based sentiment analysis based on this <a href="https://www.aclweb.org/anthology/W18-4516.pdf">paper</a>.

 ## Citation Information

 If you use or reference this corpus in any shape or form please cite the paper:

 Schmidt, T., Burghardt, M. & Dennerlein, K. (2018).
 Sentiment Annotation of Historic German Plays: An Empirical Study on Annotation Behavior.
 In: Sandra Kübler, Heike Zinsmeister (eds.), <em>Proceedings of the Workshop on Annotation in Digital Humanities (annDH 2018)</em> (pp. 47-52).
 Sofia, Bulgaria. <a href="https://epub.uni-regensburg.de/37486/1/annDH18_after_Review_%2BExpertAnnotations_mb_v3.pdf">[pdf]</a> <a href="https://epub.uni-regensburg.de/cgi/export/eprint/37486/BibTeX/epub-eprint-37486.bib">[bibtex]</a>

+If you use or reference the evaluation results in any shape or form please cite the paper:
+Schmidt, T. & Burghardt, M. (2018).
+An Evaluation of Lexicon-based Sentiment Analysis Techniques for the Plays of Gotthold Ephraim Lessing.
+In: <em>Proceedings of the Second Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature</em> (pp. 139-149).
+Santa Fe, New Mexico: Association for Computational Linguistics. <a href="https://www.aclweb.org/anthology/W18-4516.pdf">[pdf]</a><a href="https://epub.uni-regensburg.de/cgi/export/eprint/43702/BibTeX/epub-eprint-43702.bib">[bibtex]</a>

 ## Corpus Description